 - Materializing Democracy: Toward a Revitalized Cultural Politics, co-edited with Dana Nelson (Durham: Duke University Press, 2002);

-- Aesthetics and the End(s) of American Cultural Studies: Special Issue of American Literature, co-edited with Chris Castiglia (forthcoming).
+- Aesthetics and the End(s) of American Cultural Studies: Special Issue of American Literature, co-edited with Chris Castiglia.

 - Plus articles in The Journal of Nineteenth-Century Americanists, ELN, Critical Inquiry, boundary 2, American Literary History, New Literary History, American Literature, PMLA on figures such as Nathaniel Hawthorne, W. E. B. Du Bois, Frederick Douglass, William Wells Brown, Harriet Jacobs, Herman Melville, and Ralph Waldo Emerson.

-Russ Castronovo (Editor).
-The Oxford Handbook of Nineteenth-Century American Literature.
-Oxford University Press, 2012.
+Bow (Co-editor), Leslie, and Russ Castronovo (Co-editor).
+The Oxford Handbook of Twentieth-Century American Literature.
+Oxford University Press, 2022.
+Print.

 How do we approach the rich field of nineteenth-century American literature?
 How might we recalibrate the coordinates of critical vision and open up new areas of investigation?
 To answer such questions, this volume brings together 23 original essays written by leading scholars in American literary studies.
 By examining specific novels, poems, essays, diaries and other literary examples, the authors confront head-on the implications, scope, and scale of their analysis.
 The chapters foreground methodological concerns to assess the challenges of transnational perspectives, disability studies, environmental criticism, affect studies, gender analysis, and other cutting-edge approaches.
 The Oxford Handbook of Nineteenth-Century American Literature is thus both critically incisive and sharply practical, inviting attention to how readers read,how critics critique, and how interpreters interpret.
 It offers forceful strategies for rethinking protest novels, women’s writing, urban literature, slave narratives, and popular fiction, just to name a few of the wide array of topics and genres covered.
 This volume, rather than surveying established ideas in studies of nineteenth-century American literature, registers what is happening now and anticipates what will shape the field’s future.Read more